AlexwellChen/Dependable-melody-player/README.md

 We have to determine if there is a Master in the network and if MasterNum == 0, then we trigger the compete.

 Finally, reset the networkState to Deactive, and set ourself with my state.

+Check's runtime period is SNOOP INTERVAL, and SNOOP INTERVAL is a bit slower than SEND INTERVAL in our setup.
+The current settings are SNOOP_INTERVAL 800ms and SEND_INTERVAL 250ms, the purpose of this setting is to minimize the false dead condition in networkState when check.

 ### Passive backup for failure
 For failures to occur, we need to use passive backup to ensure that every note will be played.
 After the Master detects or receives a failure occurrence, it will replay the current note with noteId-1 in Melody, i.e. the next note.